-SAN FRANCISCO — Newly issued regulations allowing religious and moral objectors to evade the Patient Protection and Affordable Care Act (ACA) contraceptive mandate are illegal, the State of California claims in an Oct.
-10 complaint (State of California, et al. v.
+SAN FRANCISCO — The Little Sisters of the Poor on Nov.
+21 asked a court to allow it to intervene in a lawsuit aiming to enjoin the newly issued expansion of religious and moral exemptions to the Patient Protection and Affordable Care Act (ACA) contraceptive mandate (State of California, et al. v.
 Don J. Wright, et al., No. 17-5783, N.D.
 Calif.).